MicrosoftDocs/winrt-api/windows.devices.lights/lampinfo_greenlevelcount.md

 ## -description
 The number of green intensities settable for this lamp.

 ## -property-value
 The count of green levels.

 ## -remarks
-If the lamp index has a fixed color, this will 0
+If the lamp index has a fixed color, this will be 0.

 ## -see-also

 ## -examples